 Like all HRTs, Kliovance works very quickly to relieve symptoms of the menopause.

-You should start to notice significant improvement in your symptoms within the first 10 days to two weeks of starting your treatment.
+You should start to notice a significant improvement in your symptoms within the first 10 days to two weeks of starting your treatment.
 Many users have extremely positive experiences and are happy with how quickly Kliovance starts to work.

 For some users, it may take longer to feel a difference in their symptoms.
 It may take between three to six months of continuous use to feel the full benefits of Kliovance.
 That’s why it’s important to keep taking your tablets every day at the same time, to ensure that they work as effectively as possible.